Client Resources

 Other structures

-There are other structures available, for example charitable trusts, public ancillary funds, and private ancillary funds however these are not organisations.
+There are other structures available that are not organisations.
+These include charitable trusts, public ancillary funds, and private ancillary funds.

 If you need any further assistance, we can provide advice on which structure is most appropriate for you.